 Frequently asked questions regarding the CIR/ICIR qualifications

-How much does it cost to take the CIR qualification?
+How much does it cost to take the CIR/ICIR qualification?

-The Certificate in IR (CIR) is suitable for anyone working in investor relations or in related professions.
+The Certificate in IR (CIR) and International Certificate in IR (ICIR) is suitable for anyone working in investor relations or in related professions.
 It is also suitable for those considering a move into IR, either in the UK or in other markets.
 The course content is comprehensive and covers most of what an IR practitioner would require.
-In any case, the CIR body of material represents a useful guide and source of reference at all times.
+The CIR body of material also represents a useful guide and source of reference at all times.

-How long does it take to study for the CIR?
+How long does it take to study for the CIR/ICIR?

-We suggest that a minimum of 40 hours of self-study is required to prepare for the CIR examination.
-However, depending on the level and type of experience, this may vary according to each candidate.
+We suggest that a minimum of 40 hours of self-study is required to prepare for the examination, although this does depend on a candidate's existing level of experience.

 What does the registration fee cover?

 Once your registration fee has been received, you will be sent your study guide and login details for the online mock exam.
-Your exam is also included in the registration fee.
+The cost of the exam is also included in the registration fee.

 How long is the exam?

-The exam is a one hour hand written exam comprising of 60 multiple choice questions based on the topics set out in the syllabus in the study guide.
+The exam is a one hour hand written or online exam comprising of 60 multiple choice questions based on the topics set out in the syllabus in the study guide.

 Where is the exam held?